NovaLynxie/CoraBot_Main/README.md

 ### Requirements
 - Node.js v16 or higher - Discord.js v13 requires this!!
 - FFmpeg v4 or higher - For voice channel support.
 (Not Yet Implemented)
-- privileged Intents enabled on Discord Bot User!
+- Privileged Intents enabled on Discord Bot User!

 FFmpeg is required for all voice interactions to work correctly.